-Disclaimer: This is not a sponsored post and I have paid myself for the whole trip and all activities we did.
-However this post contains affiliate links.
-If you click on the link below and book afterwards an accommodation I may earn a small amount at no extra costs for you.
-This helps me run the blog.
+Disclaimer: This post contains affiliate links.
+If you book your accommodation from the link below, I will earn a small amount at no extra costs for you.

 We stayed in a camping above the small village of Aiguines, from where we had those amazing views on the Lake of Saint-Croix.

 Where to eat in the Gorges du Verdon?